 Delhi to Chitkul

 Chitkul is a kind of place where you can spend a week and still not get bored.
-There are temples to visit, treks to explore, local people to click portraits of… in short, something for everyone.
+There are temples to visit, treks to explore, local people to chat with… in short, something for everyone.

 But I understand that not everyone is lucky to spend a week.
-Most people in Delhi are busy and have only a weekend to spare, hence a 3-day itinerary.
+Most people in Delhi are busy and have only a weekend to spare, hence I am writing a 3-day itinerary.

 And in short, here’s how it’s going to look…